 Did you know there is very little food waste in the grain industry, and specifically, very little waste on a grain farm?
 Across Ontario, grain farmers are working hard to harvest Ontario’s soybean and corn crops this fall.
 And, after harvest, grains will be sold to be used in our everyday lives in many different ways that help eliminate any grain wastage.

 How do grain farms limit their food waste?

-Food waste is the loss of food that is not eaten and can occur throughout the food chain including on a farm.
+Food waste is food that is not eaten and can occur throughout the food chain including on a farm.
 The Food and Agriculture Organization of the United Nations (FAO) estimates that one-third of food produced for human consumption is lost or wasted worldwide.

 The grain industry and grain farmers can use many parts of a grain plant to minimize our food waste on and off the farm.

 During harvest, a combine will separate the seeds from a plant and spread the leaves, stalks, pods, and other plant parts on the field.
 This leftover material is used as a natural fertilizer for the soil.
 The leftovers from barley, oat, and wheat crops are also sometimes gathered up to be used as straw bedding for animals.